 The decor is pleasant and bright, an attractive family-style restaurant.

-Originally on Sukhumvit Soi 33 (for 12 years), in 2001 My Choice relocated to its current location on Sukhumvit Soi 36 (map to restaurant).
+Originally on Sukhumvit Soi 33 (for 12 years), in 2001 My Choice relocated to its current location on Sukhumvit Soi 36.
 The chef, all of this time, has been a Thai Woman, a mae krua (literally, "mother of the kitchen") named Ampai Boonrad.

 Thankfully, now most of the menu is also in English.
-(You can see much of the menu on the My Choice website.)
 When we started coming here (I'm guessing 1992 or 1993), there was an extensive menu in Thai but only 29 items in English.
 In fact, I used this menu to teach myself to read Thai: I figured that if there was only one thing I could read in Thailand, it should be a menu!